 Not only was he free of cancer, this patient also had no detectable neuro-cognitive side effects.
 He remains healthy and unaffected today, nearly 20 years after his treatment.

 Scenarios like this cemented Chakravarti’s dedication to expanding proton therapy and offering patients the opportunity to eradicate their cancers while minimizing the harmful side effects of treatment.

-Now one of the world’s leading experts in proton therapy, Chakravarti, who holds the Klotz Chair in Cancer Research at The Ohio State University College of Medicine, has built a career that spans decades and institutions, and ultimately led him to Ohio State — where he’s been charged with the formidable task of opening central Ohio’s first proton therapy center.
+Now one of the world’s leading experts in proton therapy, Chakravarti, who holds the Klotz Chair in Cancer Research at The Ohio State University College of Medicine, has built a career that spans decades and institutions, and ultimately led him to Ohio State — where he’s opened central Ohio’s first proton therapy center.

 Here’s what makes proton therapy so special, Chakravarti says: Conventional radiation involves high energy X-ray beams, which have an entrance and exit point.
 During treatment, everything in between those points is often exposed to high doses of radiation.

 “But with the proton beam, you can target the beam just to where the tumor is located, to avoid those entrance and exit points almost completely,” he says.
 “It avoids the radiation dose and the resulting damage to surrounding normal tissues and organs.”

 For complex tumors — and cancers in children — proton therapy has the potential to deliver a potent and incredibly precise treatment with minimal effect on a patient’s quality of life, during and many decades after treatment.
 Proton therapy also doesn’t require surgery, making it ideal for treating inoperable tumors by painlessly delivering a high-energy proton beam through the skin from outside the body.

 “In many ways,” Chakravarti says, “proton therapy is the epitome of personalized care in cancer.”